-The Nano Ranking Analysis is designed to characterize NPF events in an objective, quantifiable and replicable manner.
-Our foundational supposition, which is in alignment with earlier observations of atmospheric ions (e.g. Tammet et al., 2014; Leino et al., 2016), asserts that the daily fluctuation of the particle number concentrations within the 2.5-5 nm diameter range ($\Delta N{2.5-5}$) is acutely sensitive to the presence of atmospheric NPF.
-The range is defined with a lower limit of 2.5 nm to prevent interference from the continuous mode of molecular clusters (Kulmala et al., 2007).
-Moreover, detecting particles at this size inherently indicates that nucleation and growth are occurring in the atmosphere.
-The upper limit is set at 5 nm to maintain a strong signal while minimizing the impact from primary ultrafine particle sources, such as traffic emissions.
-These emissions are observed to decrease rapidly in concentration, favouring smaller particle sizes (Rönkkö et al., 2019; Karl et al., 2016, Ketzel et al., 2004).
-While the specific range can be adjusted based on site conditions and available instrumentation, it is recommended not to exceed 7 nm to avoid potential non-NPF related disturbances in the signal.

-Building upon this premise, our method quantifies NPF events using their corresponding $\Delta N{2.5-5}$ value (formal description in section 2.1.1).
-This value practically represents the daily difference between the maximum and minimum concentrations of these particles, and conveniently serves as a unique and continuous metric.
+The Nano Ranking Analysis is designed to characterize NPF events in an objective, quantifiable and replicable 70 manner.
+Our foundational supposition, which is in alignment with earlier observations of atmospheric ions (e.g.

+Tammet et al., 2014; Leino et al., 2016), asserts that the daily fluctuation of the particle number concentrations within the 2.5-5 nm diameter range ($\Delta N{2.5-5}$) is acutely sensitive to the presence of atmospheric NPF.
+Drawing from this premise, our method quantifies NPF events using their corresponding $\Delta N{2.5-5}$ value.
+This value practically represents the daily difference between the maximum and minimum concentrations of these particles, and

+75 conveniently serves as a unique and continuous metric.
 The approach yields a single representative value for each measurement day.
-The maximum and minimum values can be constrained to specific time windows denominated 'active' and 'background' periods (as described below), in which these values are anticipated.
-This helps mitigate potential interference from well-known primary emission sources such as traffic.

 Subsequently, we employ a two-fold approach: firstly, the derived $\Delta N{2.5-5}$ values are used to rank NPF events, and secondly, we scrutinize the logarithmic distribution of these values to discern any dominant modes.
-These modes can be further fitted using Gaussian curves, thereby serving as a useful tool to differentiate between varying intensity levels, or "modes", of NPF.
-We anticipate that these dual outputs will facilitate a deeper understanding of the mechanisms underpinning NPF for specific sites.
-The former can be compared with continuous parameters linked to NPF, such as precursor gases, condensation sink, meteorological conditions, and the time over land of the associated air mass.
-In contrast, the latter can be aligned with categorical elements like synoptic patterns, transport mechanisms, or volcanic eruptions.
-The modes also make the comparison between different sites more robust as it is possible to, for example, justify the comparison between "intense events" in different environments (i.e., compare their frequency and intensity) for the highest mode.
-Such a comparison would be more challenging using just a specific numerical threshold $(\Delta N{2.5-5})$ "certain limit"), as this approach might not account for potential differences in condensation/coagulation sink and other parameters affecting NPF, in addition to NPF itself.

-While there is no strict minimum on the number of days required to implement this method, we advise a baseline of one month to increase the likelihood of obtaining a representative sample of NPF intensity and occurrence.
-However, more extensive datasets are preferable, with multi-year and multi-season time series being optimal.
+These modes can be further modelled using Gaussian curves, thereby serving as a useful tool to differentiate between varying intensity

+80 levels, or "modes", of NPF.